chrisvfritz/prerender-spa-plugin/README.md

 You can modify `context.html` to change what gets written to the prerendered files and/or modify `context.route` or `context.outputPath` to change the output location.

-You are expected to adjust those properties as needed, then return the context object, like so:
+You are expected to adjust those properties as needed, then return the context object, or a promise that resolves to it like so:

 ```javascript
 postProcess(context) {